alistair7/imlib2-jxl/README.md

 ## JPEG XL Image Loader for imlib2 ##
-This is a loader for imlib2 that adds support for reading [JPEG XL](https://jpeg.org/jpegxl/index.html) files.
+This is a loader for imlib2 that adds support for reading and writing [JPEG XL](https://jpeg.org/jpegxl/index.html) files.
 This lets you view them using [feh](https://feh.finalrewind.org/), for example.
 It relies on [libjxl](https://gitlab.com/wg1/jpeg-xl) for decoding the images.  libjxl is under heavy development, so breaking API changes are likely.

 All JPEG XL files are supported, with the following limitations:
-* Writing is unsupported.
-(Possible future development)
-* All inputs are internally converted to ARGB with 8 bits per sample - this is a limitation of imlib2.
+* All images are internally converted to ARGB with 8 bits per sample - this is a limitation of imlib2.
 * Embedded colorspaces are ignored - everything is treated as sRGB - this is a limitation of imlib2(?).
 (Possible future development: convert pixels to sRGB if we detect a different colorspace in the input.)
 * For animated JXLs, only the first frame is decoded.